2004 Valiant 42

 - Safe ocean cockpit you can lay down in

-- Valiant hard dodger with light grey panels removable for a breeze
+- Valiant hard dodger with light seafoam panels removable for a breeze

 - Valiant arch system for solar panels, integrated wind generator and antennas